TMinuzzo/bank-account-management/README.md

 There are four main layers on the project, following the DDD approach:
 1. Application Layer: entry point for the requests, redirecting them to the internal layers.
 2. Domain Layer: The core of the business logic,  providing classes and interfaces to be used on the business rules.
-3. Service: Also contains part of the business logic, with the main role of being the communication with the Repositories.
+3. Service: Also contains part of the business logic, with the main role of communicating with the Repositories.
 4. Infrastructure: Used for external communication with the database, mapping the entities to tables and doing CRUDs.

 The unit tests cover the Entities and its validations.
 There are also some tests that could be considered as integration tests, to validate the database communication but also the Infrastructure layer.